mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

               ?bookTitle }

 We will be diving a little deeper into RDF examples in the next chapter when we write a tool for generating RDF data from raw text input.
-For now I want you to understand the idea of RDF statements represented as triples, that web URIs represent things, properties, and sometimes values, and that URIs can be followed manually to see what they reference.
+For now I want you to understand the idea of RDF statements represented as triples, that web URIs represent things, properties, and sometimes values, and that URIs can be followed manually (oftwn called "dereferencing") to see what they reference in human readable form.

 ## Understanding the Resource Description Framework (RDF)

 Text data on the web has some structure in the form of HTML elements like headers, page titles, anchor links, etc. but this structure is too imprecise for general use by software agents.
 RDF is a method for encoding structured data in a more precise way.

 We used the RDF data on my web site in the last chapter to introduce the "plumbing" of using the **rdflib** Python library to access, manipulate, and query RDF data.
-The following two figures show an abstract representation of RDF and then a concrete example using some of the RDF on my web site.

 ## Resource Namespaces Provided in rdflib